edire/dwebdriver/README.md

 ## Updates

 01/07/2023 - Updated for deprecated find_element Selenium logic.
 Updated to use dataframe copy.
 Added switch frame logic to dataframe processing.
+Fixed switch frame logic to not look for xpath element.
 12/30/2022 - Added dev-shm usage and window size for docker compatibility.
 12/22/2022 - Added window size option to ChromeDriver.
 12/21/2022 - Added no_sandbox option when starting ChromeDriver.